 - Animal Care and Use Trainings via CITI

 - Everyone named on the protocol (including students, lab techs, and visiting scholars) are required to complete the following online training courses via the CITI Program:

-- IACUC Investigators, Staff and Students
+- Working with the IACUC: Investigators, Staff and Students

 - Reducing Pain and Distress in Laboratory Mice and Rats